Avoiding Costly Mistakes – The Importance of Sampling in H2S Testing

 Getting an accurate sample of Hydrogen Sulphide (H2S) whether in gas or in crude oil is crucial for safety, environmental and marketing purposes.
 Measuring H2S in natural gas is straight forward since the H2S is only in the gaseous phase.

 Measuring H2S in crude oil brings a challenge.
 H2S can be measured in the liquid phase of the crude as parts per million by weight (ppmw) or it can be measured in the headspace in the gaseous phase as parts per million by volume (ppmv).
+Correlation between gas and liquid measurements brings a challenge because H2S can migrate from the liquid to vapor phase depending on temperature, pressure and type carbon chains within the hydrocarbon.

 So What Does This Mean?